cybertec-postgresql/pgwatch2/docs/preparing_databases.rst

   version used, so small adjustments might be needed there (e.g. to remove a non-existent column).
 Minimum usable Kernel version required is 3.3.
 Also note that SQL helpers functions are currently defined for Python 3, so for older Python 2 you need to change the ``LANGUAGE plpython3u`` part.

+* When running the gatherer locally, i.e. having a "push" based configuration, the metric fetching helpers are not mostly not needed as superuser can be used in a safe way and starting from v1.8.4 one can also enable the **--direct-os-stats** parameter to signal that we can fetch the data for the default "psutil_*" metrics directly from OS counters.
+If direct OS fetching fails though, the fallback is still to try via PL/Python wrappers.

 * In rare cases when some "helpers" have been installed, and when doing a binary PostgreSQL upgrade at some later point in time via `pg_upgrade`, this could result in error messages thrown.
 Then just drop those failing helpers on the "to be upgraded" cluster and re-create them after the upgrade process.